wilmixjemin8/WEB6.0/README.md

 =====

-AJAVA(ADVANCEDJAVA) is  otherwise known as  WEB6.0 is  used  for  cloudcomputing  with  JAS Technology
+AJAVA(ADVANCEDJAVA) is  otherwise known as  WEB6.0 is  used  for  Remotewebapplication  with  JAS P.L

-and it  is  US-BASED Technology.
+and it  is  US-BASED P.L

-The  Latest Technologies  of  AJAVA
+The  Latest framework of  AJAVA

 is  Adollar, Asharp,CSLASH,H@ ,JDollarSHARP,JHSF, JHSON,